 The numbers stay the same regardless of key.
 A chart that reads “1 - 5 - 6 - 4” is the same progression whether you play it in C (C-G-Am-F), in G (G-D-Em-C), or in Eb (Eb-Bb-Cm-Ab).
 This is the system’s entire genius: one chart, every key.

-How to Read a Nashville Number Chart
+How do you read a Nashville Number chart?

 A basic Nashville chart looks like a series of numbers organized by measures, with each measure typically separated by bar lines or spaces.
 Here is an example for a simple verse: